-The best credit card for a signup bonus with no annual fee is the Wells Fargo Active Cash® Card because it offers an initial bonus of $200 cash rewards after spending $1,000 in the first 3 months.
-The Wells Fargo Active Cash card also gives 2% cash rewards on all purchases to go along with its $0 annual fee.
+The best credit card for a signup bonus with no annual fee is the HSBC Premier World Credit Card because it offers an initial bonus of 35,000 points after spending $3,000 in the first 3 months – worth around $400 in air travel.
+This card also gives 1 - 2 points per $1 spent on purchases to go along with its $0 annual fee.

 Best Credit Card Signup Bonuses with No Annual Fee

 It’s less common for credit cards to give you money just for signing up, but that does happen in a few cases.
-For example, on the Amazon.com Credit Card, the bonus is a $60 gift card that is automatically loaded to your Amazon account after your application for the card is approved.… read full answer
+For example, on the Amazon Credit Card, the bonus is a $50 gift card that is automatically loaded to...

 Popular Rewards Credit Cards With No Annual Fee (By Issuer)

-Capital One credit card annual fees range from $0 to $395 per year, depending on the card.
-Most Capital One consumer credit cards have no annual fee, and the few cards that do have such a fee usually have extensive rewards as well.
+The Capital One credit card annual fees range from $0 to $395, depending on the card.
+Most Capital One consumer credit cards have no annual fee, and the few cards that do have such a fee usually come with extensive rewards, too.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.